ajgorhoe/IGLib.modules.IGLibScriptsPS/0bootstrappingscripts/0readme_bootstrappingscripts.txt

   environment variable, path of the script for removing a repository is stored in the %% variable, etc.

+After bootstrapping is performed, this directory will contain a clone of the IGLibScripts repository.

 The fallback subdirectory contains some scripts from IGLibScripts repo, such that they can be used when the repository cannot be accessed (e.g., because there is no internet connection).

-From time to time, the fallback scripts need to be updated.
-You can do this by calling _UpdateFallbackScripts.bat.
+From time to time, the bootstrapping directory should be updated.
+You can do this by calling the _UpdateFallbackScripts.bat.
 Do not forget to COMMIT and PUSH after calling that script.

-After bootstrapping is performed, this directory will contain a clone of the IGLibScripts repository.
+_UpdateFallbackScripts.bat can also be called in the bootstrapping directory that is part of the IGLibScripts directory.
+In that case, this will recursively clone another copy of IGLibScripts repository into the bootstrapping directory.
+It can be removed later but this is not necessary.